nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ## 3.3 Finding Common Free Timeslots Feature
 The `free` command is a command that the user can input in order to find timeslots where all users are free.

-For greater customisation, `free [duration]` displays all common timeslots which has a duration longer than or equal to what is specified.
+For greater customisation, `free DURATION` displays all common timeslots which has a duration longer than or equal to what is specified.

 The following sequence diagram shows how the command `free` is executed.